Services

 Mental Health episodes often have many needs.
 Detroit Recovery Project Case Managers can assist in identifying needs and resources supporting the individual to access those resources.
 Case Management sessions can be weekly or more/less frequent based on the individuals needs.

-If you, an individual you know, or your agency would like to obtain safe using supplies to prevent infectious disease and overdose among friends, family or community members you can access Detroit Recovery Project Harm Reduction at:
+> If you, an individual you know, or your agency would like to prevent infectious disease and overdose among friends, family or community members you can access Detroit Recovery Project Outreach at:

 Fixed Location